 At the same time, the difficulties for Korean companies doing business in China are also expected to grow until the situation caused by the new coronavirus there subsides.
 I’d like you to set up communication channels among the related agencies, Korean companies in China and business associations and provide active support to minimize damage.

 I also wish to make a request to the people.
 The weapon that can protect us from the new coronavirus is not fear and aversion but trust and cooperation.
-We have the world’s best quarantine-related capabilities.
+We have the world’s best infectious disease prevention and control capabilities.
 We also have accumulated experience from past incidents.
 Moreover, the Government is doing its best.
 We will be able to prevail successfully provided that the people and local communities cooperate.
 If the central and local governments go to any length together to do their work and each and every one of us thoroughly sticks to the guidelines for preventing the spread of disease, we will be able to surmount this while minimizing damage from the new coronavirus.
 I believe that the people possess the maturity needed, and the Government will double its efforts as well.